Asynchronous Scheduling for STM32F4-Discovery Board

 NOTE: To measure Vbat, check 'Enable Vbat channel' under Configuration Parameters > Hardware Implementation > Target Hardware Resources > ADC Common.
 VBat requires a specific ADC acquisition window size to be properly configured.
 Select 480 ADCCLK cycles as the sampling time for Channel 5 and Channel 18 under Configuration Parameters > Hardware Implementation > Target Hardware Resources > ADC 1 to ensure proper ADC conversions.

 Any exception during the execution of the model on the STM32F4-Discovery board will trigger a hard fault exception, which is set to trigger the 'Exception Handler' function-call subsystem.
 The red LED turns on when the exception occurs.
-For instance, this will happen when you terminate the External mode simulation while using the Baremetal scheduler.
+For instance, this will happen when you terminate the Monitoring and Tune action while using the Baremetal scheduler.

-- Follow the steps in Task 4 of the Code Verification and Validation with PIL and External Mode to configure and run the model in External mode.
+Follow the steps in Task 4 of the Code Verification and Validation with PIL and Monitoring and Tuning example to configure and run the model in the hardware.

 This example illustrated the procedure to create and react to an interrupt service routine on the STM32F4-Discovery board.